preludeinc/rust-fundamentals/README.md

-Working through a series of Rusts tutorials, in preparation for making some projects using it.
+Working through a series of Rust tutorials, in preparation for making some projects using it.

 Tutorial links:
 - [rust-101](https://www.ralfj.de/projects/rust-101/main.html)